zenrocklabs/zenrock-docs/docs/docs/testnet-guides/explore-ethereum/policy-swap.md

 8. ***Pending Action***

-For the second account, you notice that a notification is shown over the Actions tab.
+For the second account, you notice that a notification is shown over the `Actions` tab.
 You can see it corresponds with the signature request initiated with your first account.
 (TODO - Screenshots)

 9. ***Approve Action***

-Approve the action with a transaction coming from Keplr to start the execution process of the request.
+Approve the action with a transaction coming from Keplr to approve the action and start the execution process of the request.
 (TODO - Screenshots)

 10. ***Complete Personal Sign***